rajesh-gupta-14/Sentiment_Analysis_Using_PMI/README.md

 # sentiment-analysis-using-lexicon

-Subject: Data Warehousing
-Assignment: 2

-This repository contains the code used to implement a sentiment analyzer using a lexicon.
+### This repository contains the code used to implement a sentiment analyzer using a lexicon.

+## Algorithms Used:

+- Basic Average Algorithm (No. of positive words > No. of negative words ?
+Positive : Negative)
+- Pointwise Mutual Information